 18 Existing tariff section 39.6.1.1.
 The tariff definition of an energy bid includes virtual bids.
-Tariff appendix A, existing definition of "Energy Bid."
+Tariff appendix A, existing definition of "Energy Bid".
+In the Order No. 831 Compliance Filing, the CAISO indicated then that it intended to commence a stakeholder process to consider changes to cost-verify import bids that exceed \$1,000/MWh, and the setting of penalty prices currently

 The CAISO operates its markets using a market software system that utilizes various information.
-This information includes transmission constraints that the CAISO enforces consistent with good utility practice to ensure, to the extent possible, that the market model used in each CAISO market reflects all the factors that contribute to actual real-time flows on the CAISO controlled grid and that the CAISO market results align better with actual physical conditions on that grid.19
+The information includes transmission constraints that the CAISO enforces consistent with good utility practice to ensure, to the extent possible, that the market model used in each CAISO market reflects all the factors that contribute to actual real-time flows on the CAISO controlled grid, and that the CAISO market results align with actual physical conditions on the grid.19